 Positive social change is a big part of what IFAM stands for.
 Giving these international artists not just a place to display their wares, but an audience hungry for what they produce, has a long-range effect on their communities back home.
 Roughly translated, that means the beaded collar you bought from Flor Maria Cartuche, a Saraguro Native from southern Ecuador, helped her community support a shelter for victims of domestic violence.

 Compare the numbers: Her beadwork collective earned $26,000 in one weekend, while the average daily income per individual in Ecuador is $12.40.
 The shelter probably would have closed if Flor María and her fellows could not have sold their handiwork at the Folk Art Market.

-This year, 158 master artists representing 48 countries travel with their artwork to this vast and colorful bazaar.
+This year 162 artists from 52 countries, with 39 of them being first-time participants, travel with their artwork to this vast and colorful bazaar.
 Purchase one-of-a-kind, handmade pieces, ranging from pottery and rugs to clothing, jewelry, and so much more.
 That one little purchase will have long-lasting effects beyond the item’s inherent beauty and design.
 It could bring positive change to our global village.

 For details, visit the International Folk Art Alliance at www.folkartalliance.org, or call 505-992-7600.

 Read about a special event being held by an IFAM sponsor here.This article was posted by Olivia